HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 #### Test data details

-Based on the rendering scenarios and user details for small, medium, and large configurations, the following test data are created to support the DX rendering performance tests:
+Based on the rendering scenarios and user details for small configurations, the following test data are created to support the DX rendering performance tests:

 - [WCM default test data](#wcm-default-test-data)
 - [DAM default test data](#dam-default-test-data)